kirick13/docs.md/source/pages/elements/code-examples.md

 `docs.md` can show your code examples on the right side of the page.
 Examples section starts with `MARK: Examples` top-level header.

-You can see result on the right.
+You can see result on the right (or at the end of the page if you are on small screen).

 ````markdown
 # MARK: Examples